 Did you know that most diamonds in the market today aren’t cut for optimal light return?
 Instead, they are cut to retain weight at the expense of optics so that jewelers can sell the stones for more and maximize their profits.

 On the next page, I will show you real-live examples of 2 round diamonds that look similar on first glance.
-However, once you use tangible data obtained from the Idealscope, the differences will soon reveal themselves.
+However, once you use tangible data obtained from the Idealscope, the differences will reveal themselves easily.